Mezdek/paradox/README.md

+# Paradox
-This project's main aim is to build a simple website yet to cover everything.
+#### This project's main aim is to build a simple website yet to cover everything.
 This was the last checkpoint in Wild Code School.

 * [What it does](#what-it-does)
 * [How to start](#how-to-start)